SmartThingsCommunity/smartthings-cli/packages/lib/README.md

 # @smartthings/cli-lib

-A library to support writing SmartThings CLI plug-ins with Jest.
+A library to support the SmartThings CLI and plugins written for it.

 ## Creating a plugin